nprapps/worldvalues/README.md

 ./process.sh
 ```

 This will generate summary output for all the questions NPR analyzed in our reporting.
+The output will go in the `output` directory in CSV format.

 # Import the data and process yourself